w3c/sync-media-pub/src/pages/incorporating-into-pubmanifest.md

+---
-# Incorporating SyncMedia into a Publication Manifest
+title: Incorporating SyncMedia into a Publication Manifest
+---

 ## Publication Manifest